 The etiology of AIS is, by definition, unknown, although there is some evidence suggesting a possible genetic contribution.
 Studies show a higher concordance in incidence and degree of AIS in monozygotic twins, and an increased prevalence of AIS in siblings, children, and some close relatives of those with AIS.
-In inheritance pattern of familial AIS is not clear, although some research suggests that expression of familial AIS may be linked to the X chromosome (with dominant inheritance), and genetic loci for AIS also have been mapped to certain chromosomes.
-Other possible etiologies for AIS include abnormalities of the growth and structure of vertebral bodies and discs, abnormal spinal mechanics with secondary spinal instability, body asymmetry, neurologic dysfunction, abnormal ribcage anatomy, abnormal platelet microstructure, and melatonin secretion (as it relates to growth).
-None of these conditions has been found to be universally associated with development of AIS, suggesting that this most likely is a multifactorial condition.
+The inheritance pattern of familial AIS is not clear, although some research suggests that expression of familial AIS may be linked to the X chromosome (with dominant inheritance), and genetic loci for AIS have also been mapped to certain chromosomes.17-20 Other possible etiologies for AIS include abnormalities of the growth and structure of vertebral bodies and discs, abnormal spinal mechanics with secondary spinal instability, body asymmetry, neurologic dysfunction, abnormal ribcage anatomy, abnormal platelet microstructure, and melatonin secretion (as it relates to growth).
+None of these conditions have been found to be universally associated with development of AIS, suggesting that this most likely is a multifactorial condition.

 AIS curves typically progress most rapidly during the adolescent growth spurt before skeletal maturity.
 Skeletal maturity is associated with decreased growth rate and a decrease in the likelihood of progression of the scoliosis curve.
-Clinically, skeletal maturity is most often assessed in AIS patients by their Risser sign (the stage of ossification of the iliac apophysis as seen on X-ray; this is measured on a scale of one to five, with five indicating the full ossification seen in developmentally mature adolescents and adults); however, other measures of developmental maturity (e.g., age at menarche in girls) are used as well.
+Clinically, skeletal maturity is most often assessed in AIS patients by the Risser sign (the stage of ossification of the iliac apophysis as seen on x-ray; measured on a scale of 1 to 5, with 5 indicating the full ossification seen in developmentally mature adolescents and adults); however, other measures of developmental maturity (e.g., age at menarche in girls) are used as well.

-Curves progress in approximately two-thirds of skeletally immature patients before they reach skeletal maturity (defined in most studies as a Risser sign of 4 or greater in females, or 5 in males); however, only one-third of individuals with scoliosis will experience more than a 10 degree increase in curve magnitude, and less than 10 percent will have an increase of 30 degrees or more.
-The likelihood of progression varies depending upon gender, curve magnitude, curve location, and maturity or remaining growth potential.
-One study followed 123 skeletally immature adolescents with AIS (mean age 14 years, Cobb angles <50°) without treatment until skeletal maturity.
-In this study, the average curve measured 33 degrees (range 10° to 49°) at the time of diagnosis and 49 degrees (range 12° to 97°) at skeletal maturity.
-Curves remained unchanged (progressed by $<5^{\circ}$ ) in 32 percent of patients, progressed by $\geq$ 5 degrees in 68 percent, progressed by greater than 10 degrees in 34 percent, progressed by greater than 20 degrees in 18 percent, and progressed by greater than 30 degrees in eight percent.
+Curves progress in approximately two-thirds of skeletally immature patients before they reach skeletal maturity (defined in most studies as a Risser sign of $\geq 4$ in females or 5 in males); however, only one-third of patients with scoliosis will experience more than a 10° increase in curve magnitude, and less than 10 percent will have an increase of 30° or more.
+The likelihood of progression varies depending on sex, curve magnitude, curve location, and maturity or remaining growth potential.
+One study followed 123 skeletally immature adolescents with AIS

+(mean age, 14 years; Cobb angle $<50^{\circ}$ ) without treatment until skeletal maturity.
+In this study, the average curve measured 33° (range, 10° to 49°) at the time of diagnosis and 49° (range, 12° to 97°) at skeletal maturity.
+Curves remained unchanged (i.e., progressed by $<5^{\circ}$ ) in 32 percent of patients, progressed by 5° or greater in 68 percent, progressed by greater than 10° in 34 percent, progressed by greater than 20° in 18 percent, and progressed by greater than 30° in 8 percent.

-Older studies, such as those involving a cohort of 444 patients in Iowa, 25-30 also have examined curve progression in untreated patients.
-These studies show curves can continue to progress after skeletal maturity in untreated patients, especially in those with curves measuring greater than 40 degrees at the end of growth.
-27, 28, 31, 32 Curves greater than 50 degrees are thought to progress one degree per year after skeletal maturity, while curves less than 30 degrees at skeletal maturity have a low likelihood of significant progression during adulthood.
+Older studies, such as those involving a cohort of 444 patients in Iowa,25-30 have also examined curve progression in untreated patients.
+These studies show curves can continue to progress after skeletal maturity in untreated patients, especially in those with curves measuring greater than 40° at the end of growth.27, 28, 31, 32 Curves greater than 50° are thought to progress 1° per year after skeletal maturity, while curves less than 30° at skeletal maturity have a low likelihood of significant progression during adulthood.
 However, the likelihood of continued curve progression in any individual is affected by other factors such as curve location and direction, apical vertical rotation, and trunk imbalance.